cronvel/rest-query/doc/hooks.md

 The `context.objectNode` contains the removed *objectNode*, it can be useful to retrieve some data, but it should not be used to modify or traverse it (e.g. access its children).

+#### *searchToFilter*

+When:

+* a GET request with a 'search' parameter in query string
+* executed after checking the 'filter' parameter of the query string
+* executed before checking for text index, the hook may rewrite the 'filter' or 'search' parameters

+The `context.input.query.search` contains the text search.
+If `context.input.query.search` is removed, the default search behavior is prevented.

+The `context.input.query.filter` contains the already checked and fixed filters.